karamazov85/pebblebeach/src/content/snowflake-manifesto.md

 the no-healthcare generation
 the no-state-pension generation
 the no-state-childcare generation
-the steamrolled-with-student debt generation
+the steamrolled-with-student-debt generation
 the forever-rent generation
 the forever-work generation
 the won’t-own-shit generation
 the crisis-to-crisis generation
-the banking-bailouts’ generation
+the banking-bailout generation
 the pandemic-job-hunters’ generation
-the good-luck-cleaning-shit-up-in-2050 generation
+the good-luck-cleaning-up-in-2050 generation
 the sorry suckers’ generation

 and only then, dear cornflakes,